silenteer/stack/README.md

 # Tooling

 ## Monorepository
-Garrio Calendar utilizes `yarn` to manage its mono repo
+Stack utilizes `yarn` to manage its mono repo and [taskdev](https://taskfile.dev/) to organize operations

 Projects within `backend`, `frontend`, and `shared` will be automatically added to the workspace.